2014-Fall-UPT-PLDA/labs/homework/01/homework-01.md

 Homework 01 - Functional Expression Language Interpreter
 ===============================================================================

 Don't forget to check everything else within this repository as a reference.
+The [cheat-sheet](../../haskell-cheat-sheet.md) is always a good thing to use.

 Homework submission guidelines and due date